 High blood pressure (hypertension) can be a serious concern in dogs and cats with heart failure.
 High blood pressure can further contribute to heart disease as well, causing additional damage to the heart.

 ACE inhibitors are the most commonly used medications in controlling blood pressure.
 However, when ACE inhibitors by themselves are not effective, other medications may be needed.
 Atenolol and amlodipine are often used to for this purpose.

 Medications that Reduce Blood Clotting to Prevent Arterial Thromboembolism

 Particularly in cats, blood clots can occur inside of the heart and break off, leading to a condition known as arterial thromboembolism.
 Arterial thromboembolism occurs when the blood clot lodges in a blood vessel cutting off the circulation of the blood to part of the body.

-The clots often lodge at the end of the aorta (the large blood vessel that leaves the heart and carries blood to the rest of the body) and results in the circulation to the hind legs being compromised.
+The clots often lodge at the end of the aorta and result in the circulation to the hind legs being compromised.
 Thromboembolism can also occur in the pulmonary arteries, cutting off the blood to the lungs.